 The Company's Restated Articles of Incorporation also contain certain provisions permitted under Michigan law that may have anti-takeover effect.
 For example, the Company's Restated Articles of Incorporation provide rights of refusal to the Company in connection with proposed transfers of shares of Common Stock of the Company.
 The Restated Articles of Incorporation of the Company also specifically provide for nine directors, divided into three classes of three directors each.
-The election of classes of directors for staggered three-year terms makes it difficult to force an immediate change in the Board of Directors of the Company, since only one-third of the Board of Directors of the Company and 66-2/3% of all of the outstanding voting shares in the aggregate or (ii) approval by holders of 80% of the outstanding voting shares, in the aggregate, are required to authorize a sale, merger, consolidation or similar transaction concerning the Company.
-These provisions and limitations will make it more difficult for third parties to acquire control of the Company without the support of the Board of Directors of the Company and a significant percentage of its shareholders.
+The election of classes of directors for staggered three-year terms makes it difficult to force an immediate change in the Board of Directors of the Company, since only one-third of the Board of Directors of the Company would be elected in any one year.
+In addition: (i) approval of the Board of Directors of the Company and 66-2/3% of all of the outstanding voting shares in the aggregate or (ii) approval by holders of 80% of the outstanding voting shares, in the aggregate, are required to authorize a sale, merger, consolidation or similar transaction concerning the Company.
+These provisions and limitations will make it more difficult for third parties to acquire control of the Company without the support of the Board of Directors of the

+Company and a significant percentage of its shareholders.
 However, these provisions also could deter offers that might be viewed by certain shareholders to be in their best interest.